Flat plumbing basket and contact structure: Flat plumbing basket and arc presentation

 \section{Flat plumbing basket and arc presentation}

 In this section, we give another natural way to relate flat plumbing baskets and Legendrain links.
-For basics of arc presentation we refer \cite{Cromwell2}.
+For basics of arc presentation we refer to \cite{Cromwell2}.
 See \cite{Ng-Thurston} for a relation to Legendrian and transverse links and arc presentation.

 As the definition already suggests, a flat plumbing basket presentation can be naturally seen as an arc presentation as follows.
-We view a flat plumbing basket $F$ as a disk $D^{2}$ with $n=b_{1}(F)$ bands $B_1,\ldots,B_n$.
-By collapsing each connected component of $\partial (F \setminus \bigcup_{i=1}^{n} B_i)$ we get an arc presentation $\mathcal{A}_F$ with arc number $2n$ (See Figure \ref{fig:fpbktoarc}).
-This immediately leads to the following.
+We view a flat plumbing basket $F$ as a union of the disk $D^{2}$ and $n=b_{1}(F)$ bands $B_1,\ldots,B_n$.
+Then the link $L=\partial F$ is decomposed into two types of arcs: arcs that are subarcs of the boundary of bands $\partial B_i$, and arcs that are subarcs of $\partial D^{2}$.
+We collapse $\partial D^{2} \cap L$, the latter types of subarcs, to points.
+Then the resulting link is isotopic to $L$ and consists of arcs coming from $\partial B_i$.
+We slightly move these arcs so that they lie on different pages.
+Then we get an arc presentation $\mathcal{A}_F$ of $L$ with arc number $2n$ (See Figure \ref{fig:fpbktoarc}).